Monetary awards will be granted to up to 6 finalist teams.

 - All sources are credited.

 - The Executive Summary is appropriately written for the target audience (GM executives).

 - The team makeup and process are clearly described so that the reader can understand the division of labor and workflow of the project.

 Finalist Selection, Oral Presentation and Judging

 Six finalist teams will be selected from the written entries.
 Finalists will make oral presentations during a competition session at the INFORMS Business Analytics Conference, April 14-16, 2019 in Austin, TX.
-Judges will evaluate teams’ presentation skills in addition to the strength of the written entries.
-They will consider factors such as:
+Judging will be based on both the written report and the team's oral presentation.
+With respect to the oral presentation, judges will consider factors such as:

 - Clarity and effectiveness of communication